-The oblique stroke (/) is a mark used in many forms of writing.
-In printing, it is used to indicate a line break, or the end of a paragraph or section.
-In handwriting, it is used to indicate a change of direction, or to join two or more words.
+The oblique stroke (/) is an often-utilized mark used in various forms of writing.
+When printed, it denotes line breaks or the end of paragraphs or sections; when written by hand, it signifies direction changes or joins two or more words together.